rapidsai/rapids-dask-dependency/README.md

-# dask Metapackage
+# Dask Metapackage

-This repository provides metapackages for pip and conda that centralize the dask version dependency across RAPIDS.
+This repository provides metapackages for pip and conda that centralize the Dask version dependency across RAPIDS.
-Dask's API instability means that each RAPIDS release must pin to a very specific dask release to avoid incompatibilities.
+Dask's API instability means that each RAPIDS release must pin to a very specific Dask release to avoid incompatibilities.
 These metapackages provide a centralized, versioned storehouse for that pinning.
 The `rapids_dask_dependency` package encodes both `dask` and `distributed` requirements.